yihui/yihui.org/content/en/2017-05-22-four-backticks-github.md

 It is always the little things...

-Over the years, I have been totally happy with almost everything about Github, but I have also been waiting for one little thing: I wish we could enclose text that contains N backticks with a pair of N + 1 backticks in Github issues/comments, i.e.,
+Over the years, I have been totally happy with almost everything about Github, but I have also been waiting for one little thing:^[Actually I have also been waiting for another feature ([commenting in the source file view](https://github.com/isaacs/github/issues/211)), but it does not bother me as much.]
+I wish we could enclose text that contains N backticks with a pair of N + 1 backticks in Github issues/comments, i.e.,

 `````markdown
 ````